NeuraLegion/issue-linker/README.md

 ## Usage

-1. `./bin/issue-linker --help` to see the help menu
+`issue-linker --help` to see the help menu

 ```bash
 Usage: issue-linker [arguments]